nats/bl-cli/CONTRIBUTING.md

   of the *entire* generated crash log for us to look at.
 Double check no sensitive items were in the log.

-* Respond as promptly as possible to any questions made by the _doctl_ team to your issue.
+* Respond as promptly as possible to any questions made by the _bl-cli_ team to your issue.
 Stale issues will be closed.

 ### Issue Lifecycle

 1. The issue is reported.

-2. The issue is verified and categorized by a _doctl_ collaborator.
+2. The issue is verified and categorized by a _bl-cli_ collaborator.
    Categorization is done via labels.
 For example, bugs are marked as "bugs".

 3. Unless it is critical, the issue is left for a period of time (sometimes